 - Final Thoughts

-To use Costco Travel services, you’ll need to have a Costco membership.
+To use their travel services, you’ll need to have a Costco membership.
 The retailer offers 2 membership levels:

 - Gold Star membership costs $60/year and gives you access to stores as well as travel services.

-- The Executive Membership costs $120/year and comes with a few extra perks, including 2% back on your first $1,000 spent through Costco Travel.
+- The Executive Membership costs $120/year and comes with a few extra perks, including 2% back on your purchases made through Costco Travel (up to $1,000 per year).

 Hot Tip: Costco only accepts Visa cards, although it’s unclear if this extends to Costco Travel.
-To maximize rewards and travel benefits, use a Visa card like the Chase Sapphire Preferred Card.
+To maximize rewards and travel benefits, use a Visa card like the Chase Sapphire Preferred® Card.
+If you’re a small business owner, check out some of the best business credit cards for rewards when making purchases at Costco Travel.

 Costco Vacation Packages